Basilica of San Miniato al Monte, Tuscany, Italy

 but the stiff uphill climb means taking the bus might be a good idea!

-Please note - this is the web site for San Miniato al Monte overlooking Florence.
+Please note - this is the web site for San Miniato al Monte, the church overlooking Florence.
 The pretty town on San Miniato ("al Tedesco"), located in the lower Arno valley in the Province of Pisa, has its own website at www.san-miniato.com.

 Architecture of San Miniato al Monte